 As well as being the economic and political capital of the country, Seoul’s metropolis is home to over 25 million people – this makes it by far the largest city in South Korea.
 Thankfully, it is very well organized, so visiting its many sights and attractions shouldn’t pose any problems.

-In addition to its cultural landmarks, Seoul is a great city if you are into food.
+In addition to its cultural tourist attractions, Seoul is a great city if you are into food.
 Even the most non-descript street stand will sell excellent Korean fare.
 Shopping is also very popular and the bustling streets are home to a whole range of shops that sell the latest designer items.
-With something for everyone to enjoy, Seoul really does have it all.

 If souvenirs are what you’re after, then Insadong is the place for you.
 The neighborhood is home to loads of boutique stores and antique shops selling traditional Korean crafts and trinkets.